Pediatric ENT Services in Atlanta, GA

 Your child’s health will surely be in excellent, caring hands.

 At some point in time, children get sick— that is inevitable.
-However, when it comes to ENT problems, there are two pediatric ENT illnesses that are commonly diagnosed and treated: pediatric tonsillitis and pediatric sinusitis.
-We will explore both.
+However, when it comes to ENT problems, there are several pediatric conditions that are commonly diagnosed and treated, including pediatric tonsillitis, pediatric sinusitis, and ear infections.

 The pharyngeal tonsils are the glands at the back of the throat which you can visibly see when you open your mouth.
 If these glands become inflamed, then tonsillitis is usually diagnosed.